 Step 2: multiply this decimal by the number you want to find the percentage of.

-For further explanations of finding a percentage of an amount see Kahn academy.
+For further explanations of finding a percentage of an amount see Khan academy.

 Increase by a percentage